wooster0/lime/src/README.md

 10 + 168 * 5 = 850
 ```

 which means that the **850**th empty space in the buffer will be replaced by an `a`.
-But this isn't enough yet to see the `a` on the screen!
+But this isn't enough yet to see the `a` on the screen.

 The next step is to call `Lime.draw` which iterates through every single character in the buffer and builds one big string which is then being printed.
 That's of course much faster than printing every character seperately.

-Usually if you use `Lime.draw` in a loop, you put a `Lime.clear` after it which clears the buffer so you have room for drawing new stuff.
-And that's where the empty buffer that has been created at the beginning comes into play: instead of rebuilding the whole buffer every time again, we simply copy the empty buffer and assign it to the normal buffer.
+Usually if you use `Lime.draw` in a loop, you put a `Lime.clear` after it which clears the buffer so you have room for drawing new stuff. `Lime.clear` replaces every element of the buffer by a space.
 Now the normal buffer is containing spaces again and when the buffer is drawn, the screen will appear as empty.